microdropletsElectrically charged fluids

 Visiting Assistant Professor at the Mathematics Department of the University of Minnesota from November 1998 to July 2000:

 1- Modelling of porous medium flows with 2D finite differences, numerical renormalization and ENO discretizations, and construction of exact and approximate 2D selfsimilar solutions for thin film flows of viscous liquids on plane surfaces.
-This work was done in collaboration with Don Aronson to whom I owe half of my formation as a researcher.

 2- In collaboration with the Electrical and Computer Engineering Department, I did research on skeletonization of planar shapes, symmetry detection in digital images, image enhancement and processing of 3D data.